nuagex/nuagex-labs/0860-VNS-Monitoring-Dual-Underlays/README.md

 The lab is meant to be deployed on NuageX platform and is automated by the [nuxctl](https://nuxctl.nuagex.io) CLI tool.
 All of the infrastructure deployment will be completed after a user runs the the tool against the [lab template](nuxctl_0860-vns-monitoring_dual_underlays.yml) supplied within this repo.

-The lab is based on the NuageX's **Base VNS Template - 5.4.1 - Single Underlay** template and has additional infra components required to support the LiveAction integration and use case demonstration
+The lab is based on the NuageX's **Base VNS Template - 5.4.1 - Dual Underlay** template and has additional infra components required to support the integration and use case demonstration.

 ## 2.1 Prerequisites
 1. [Download](https://nuxctl.nuagex.io#download) `nuxctl` for your operating system.